 The best time to visit Belize may depend on what you want to do.
 For example if you are an avid SCUBA diver, the best time may be when the waters are generally calm and this is in summer which is the off season for tourism.
 The tourism high season in Belize coincides with the cool and dry seasons – December to April.
-Thanksgiving, the fourth Thursday in November, is when tourists start to trickle into Belize.
+Thanksgiving, the fourth Thursday in November, is when overnight tourists start to travel to Belize.

-There a few scattered rains in December when cold fronts start to arrive in Belize but this is tempered by the cooler temperatures and is well received by visitors and residents alike.
+There are a few scattered rains in December when cold fronts start to arrive in Belize but this is tempered by the cooler temperatures and is well received by visitors and residents alike.
 Hotels and tourism resorts have high rack rates during this season as that is when demand is highest.
-Budget travelers need to take this into a account.
+Budget travelers need to take this into account.
 Traveling to Belize outside the high season can make for lodging discounts of 25% or more.
 The same applies to airline ticket prices.
 Reason why we always encourage potential visitors to check out our Where To Stay In Belize page and contact hotels directly to negotiate the best bang for your buck.

 The single biggest wave of tourists is between December 15 and January 15, and during the weeks around the Easter season in April.
 Many visitors are fleeing the frost and snow in their home countries at this time and looking to spend their holidays in the tropics.

-The downside is that some dirt roads get get muddy and this may curtail visits to remote areas.
+The downside is that some dirt roads get muddy and this may curtail visits to remote areas.
 When there is heavy rainfall, floods in the south, portions of some public highways are temporarily closed.
-Some caves, especially those used for cave tubing such as the Actun Tunichil Muknal network are not safe and are closed by the authorities during these conditions.
+Some caves, especially those used for cave tubing may not be not safe and are sometimes closed by the authorities during these conditions.
 While ground travel may be impeded in times of high rainfall, air transportation is readily available throughout the year.

 Summer In Belize

 Summer is the traditional “low season” for tourism in this country, and some resorts actually close down for a couple of months due to slow business.
 But Belize can be attractive for those seeking a summer break.
 During the summer months Belize receives less visitors giving tourists the opportunity to find more privacy in areas such as the beaches, caves and Maya Ruins.
-High traffic areas such as Ambergris Caye and Caye Caulker do get crowded with locals during vacations such as Easter but outside this time frame you will see less tourists.
+High traffic areas such as Ambergris Caye and Caye Caulker get crowded to saturation level with locals during vacations such as Easter but outside this time frame you will see less tourists.
 The upside of the dry weather in summer is that river levels are low and safer for canoe and cave archaeology adventure tours such as the Belize ATM Cave.

 One of the best features about spending a summer vacation in Belize of course are the summer savings.
-Rates start falling from around May 1st. and remain relative low until November.
+Rates start falling from around May 1st. and remain relatively low until November.